 The powers in the Health Act 1956 and the Epidemic Preparedness Act 2006 can be exercised only in relation to specific diseases or categories of disease (that is, infectious disease or quarantinable disease).
 Specific powers may therefore only apply to specific diseases.
 In particular, the Epidemic Preparedness Act 2006 relates to only five named quarantinable diseases set out in Part 3 of Schedule 1, of the Health Act 1956.
-The lists of specific diseases are in the schedules to the Act.
-Infectious disease management powers, whether or not applied in an emergency, were revised in 2016 and are set out in Part 3A of the Health Act.
-They apply to all of the diseases in Schedule 1, including quarantinable diseases.
+The lists of specific diseases in the schedules to the Act and the Health (Infectious and Notifiable Diseases) Regulations 1966 (made under the Health Act 1956) can be changed by Order in Council.